Dr Bassey Ebenso

 - Website: Googlescholar | Researchgate | ORCID

-Bassey joined the Nuffield Centre for International Health and Development in 2013 as a Research Fellow in 2013, focused on addressing global health challenges and making healthcare fairer through developing collaborative health systems and services research programmes involving partners from African and Asian countries.
+In his later career, he joined the Nuffield Centre for International Health and Development as a Research Fellow in 2013, focused on addressing global health challenges and making healthcare fairer through developing collaborative health systems and services research programmes with partners from African and Asian countries.
 His work on developing guidelines and toolkits for reducing health-related stigma have contributed to national and international policy changes leading to wide-scale consideration and implementation of stigma-reduction interventions in many parts of the world.

-Bassey’s research has been supported by funders including EuropeAid, the UK Space Agency, and UK Research Councils (e.g. MRC, ESRC, DfID).
+Bassey’s research has been supported by funders including Google, the European Commission, EuropeAid, the UK Space Agency, and UK Research Councils (e.g. MRC, ESRC, DfID).
 Bassey has substantial teaching experience at under- and post-graduate levels at the University of Leeds, supervising taught postgraduate and PhD students as well as external examining in other universities.